Riva del Garda

 Riva del Garda (Rìva in local dialect) is a town and comune in the northern Italian province of Trento of the Trentino Alto Adige region.
 It is also known simply as Riva and is located at the northern tip of Lake Garda.

 History

 Riva del Garda belonged to the Republic of Venice, the Bishopric of Trent, the Napoleonic Kingdom of Italy and later (1815–1918) to the Austro-Hungarian Empire (when it was known as Reiff am Gartsee).
 During the Third Italian War of Independence, Riva del Garda was an important supply base for the Austrian navy and was the only town on the lake captured by Italian forces.

 In 1918, after the end of World War I, Riva del Garda, with the rest of the Trentino, became part of the Kingdom of Italy.

 Riva was the terminus for the 24 km long Mori–Arco–Riva railway line, opened in 1891.
 However, the railway line closed in 1936 and the railway terminus has been converted into a restaurant.

-Austrian dictator Kurt Schuschnigg was born in the town in 1897 and was of Carinthian Slovene descent.
+Austrian statesman Kurt Schuschnigg was born in the town in 1897 and was of Carinthian Slovene descent.